ICRA Lanka reaffirms the ratings of Commercial Credit and Finance PLC

 About the Company:

 CCFL, a registered finance company, offers leasing, hire purchase, business credit facilities, microfinance, factoring, term loans and other personal loans apart from accepting deposits (fixed and savings).
 The Company was established in 1982 as a specialized leasing company in Kandy.
 In October 2009, BG Investments (Pvt) Ltd. acquired the controlling stake of the Company.
-Since the change of ownership, the Company has rapidly expanded its service locations to about 118 from about 22 in FY2012.
+Since the change of ownership, the Company has rapidly expanded its service locations to 120 from about 22 in FY2012.
 The Company has an employee base of about 2,800.
 CCFL’s shares were listed on the Dirisavi Board (secondary board) of the CSE in June 2011.
 The Company witnessed investments from the impact investor, Creation Investment Sri Lanka LLC in March 2014 and regional NBFI, Group Lease Holdings Pte Ltd in December 2016.
-As of March 2019, BG Investment (Pvt) Ltd held 50.25% of the shares, while Group Lease Holdings Pte Ltd. held 29.99%, Creation Investments owned about 8.67%.
-During FY2015, the Company acquired the majority stake in Trade Finance and Investments PLC, which presently is a 99.7% owned subsidiary.
+As of March 2021, BG Investment (Pvt) Ltd held 50.25% of the shares, while Group Lease Holdings Pte Ltd. held 29.99%, Creation Investments owned about 8.67%.
+During FY2015, the Company acquired the majority stake in Trade Finance and Investments PLC, and subsequently on 31st December 2020, Trade Finance and Investments PLC was amalgamated with CCFL.

 Hatton National Bank PLC